entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 ## Characters haven't been used

+92. Ventral central plate 1 and ventral central plate 2 of pectoral appendage: in contact (0); separated (1).

+> - *Huizelepis* has separated CV1/2, while these plates of *Bothriolepis* are in contact

+93. Mesial marginal plate 2 restricted to mesial wall of pectoral fin: absent (0); present (1).

+> Modified from Ritchie et al. (1992, Character 8)

+> - The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the visceral view.

 92. Overlying area of posterolateral margin of anterior median dorsal plate: absent (0); present (1).

 93. The width of the PMD anterior margin and the width of the narrowing region before the lateral process: Less than (0); be equal or greater than (1)